JJ/algorithm-evolutionary-utils/README.md

 if the upstream dependencies are not installed (which they are wont to do).
 Check also the DEPENDENCIES section below for non-perl dependencies.

-##WARNING

-Since evolutionary algorithms are stochastic optimization algorithms, some tests, specially in the `general.t` test, might fail; running them again might yield a different result.
-If your installation (from CPAN, CPANPLUS or cpanminus) fails for this reason, run a force install, or try to `make install` disregarding the tests.

-##DEPENDENCIES

-Modules listed in [`Makefile.PL`](Makefile.PL) plus `libgd-dev`.
-Install it in ubuntu with

-	sudo apt-get install libgd-dev

-or

-    sudo apt-get install libgd2-xpm-dev

-if that fails.
-Type equivalent incantations for other distros.
-You're good to go if you have the `GD` module already installed, though.

-##DEMO

-Install demo dependencies with

-	cpanm --installdeps .

-You can run the demos included in the [`scripts`](scripts/) directory, for instance

-	./rectangle-coverage.pl

-for a beautiful and slightly annoying test with a certain Mondrianesque aspect.

 ##COPYRIGHT AND LICENCE